vPeteWalker/midway/vmmanage/vmmanage.rst

 #.
 Select **Actions > Migrate** and select a different host in the cluster.
 While watching the VM console, click **Submit**.

 #.
-Verify the VM is now running on the selected host (may require refreshing Prism if you're impatient) and that there was no interruption to the guest.
+Verify the VM is now running on the selected host (may require refreshing Prism if you're impatient) and that there was no interruption to the guest ping operation.

 #.
 Select **Actions > Update** and click **+ Set Affinity**.